 That’s how this quick and easy midweek supper dish came to be: a vague memory of a picture in a magazine, several heirloom tomatoes on the counter begging to be used, and raging hunger.

 I was intrigued by the idea of intensifying the flavor of the tomatoes by roasting them with herbs and aromatics and then simply laying them on top of cooked pasta.
 I confess that I did not expect the resulting dish to taste this divine.
 I merely wanted to throw together a quick meal after a demanding day at work.
 Isn’t it great when results EXCEED expectations?

-Seattle’s University District Farmers Market was overflowing with heirloom tomatoes last Saturday, but the weather around Puget Sound has now suddenly turned cold.
+Portland Farmers Market was overflowing with heirloom tomatoes this weekend, but the weather is beginning to cool.
 That means those tomatoes will soon be gone for another long year.
 Now is the time to indulge in the last of summer’s fruits and vegetables.
 I can’t think of a better way to do that than with this simple and very delicious pasta.

 A lovely pasta dish topped with roasted sliced tomatoes and aromatics.
 Very simple and surprisingly delicious.
-I predict that you will want to make this dish again and again.
+I predict that you’ll want to make this dish again and again.

 vegetable oil spray